Ir directamente a la información del producto

 Los gastos de envío se calculan en la pantalla de pago.

-En existencias
+Bajas existencias

 ¡Experimenta diversión infinita con tu propia muñeca Andy Warhol Little Thinker!
 Warhol era tan icónico como parece y el muñeco es tan elegante como parece: completo con su característico blazer rojo, su artístico jersey de cuello alto negro, anteojos rojos y su cabello blanco salvaje. ¡No te conformes con la mera fama, consigue tu propia muñeca Andy Warhol hoy!

-• Product type: Plush Doll
+• Product type: Plush Toy

 • Shipping Dimensions: 11.0 × 6.0 × 4.0 inches (27.9 × 15.2 × 10.2 cm)